netgen-layouts/layouts-docs/cookbook/block_plugins.rst

 down on boilerplate code to write.

-If you extend the abstract plugin class, the only required method to implement is ``getExtendedHandlers``, which needs to return the list of fully qualified class names of the handlers you wish to extend.
+If you extend the abstract plugin class, the only required method to implement is ``getExtendedHandlers`` or ``getExtendedIdentifiers``.
+If both are implemented, ``getExtendedIdentifiers`` method will be used first when looking up if the plugin belongs to a certain block definition.

+The first method needs to return the list of fully qualified class names of the handlers you wish to extend, while the second one needs to return the block definition identifiers that you wish to extend.

 .. tip::

-    You can also return the array with FQCN of the block handler interface (``Netgen\Layouts\Block\BlockDefinition\BlockDefinitionHandlerInterface``)
+    In ``getExtendedHandlers``, you can also return the array with FQCN of the block handler interface (``Netgen\Layouts\Block\BlockDefinition\BlockDefinitionHandlerInterface``)
     if you wish to extend all existing blocks.

 Our plugin would then look like this: